cristidrg/2048/README.md

 This database schema fulfills all the needs for a single game session.
 Figuring out if a game is done can be checked via the blocks values.

-If we would want to have multiple rooms at the same time which also support democracy/anarchy modes, we could use the following structure:
+If we would want to have multiple game rooms at the same time which also support turn-based turns, we could use the following structure:

 - GameRoom has:
     - democracyActive (bool)